Rules & Regulations of the Connecticut Bar Examining Committee

 (12) compromised or disrupted the process for admission to or administration of the bar examination; the committee shall serve written charges on such applicant by mail at the last address provided to the committee by the applicant, stating with particularity the facts upon which such charges are based.
 The applicant’s examination results shall be withheld pending the determination of the charges by the committee.

-(B) The applicant, no later than thirty (30) days after the service of charges shall cause to be delivered to the Office of the Administrative Director an answer, signed under oath, to such charges.
+(B) The applicant, no later than thirty (30) days after the service of charges shall cause to be delivered to the administrative office an answer, signed under oath, to such charges.
 Such answer shall identify with specificity the charges disputed by the applicant, who shall set forth any evidence which can be adduced by the applicant in contradiction of such charges.
 The applicant may include in such written answer a request that the committee hold a hearing.

 (C) In the event such applicant does not submit an answer signed under oath as provided in Subsection (B), the committee shall deem the facts set forth in the written charges to be true.